 The Florence to Venice train travels north from the heart of Tuscany, through Italy’s scenic Tuscany and Emilia-Romagnia regions to the Adriatic coast.
 Many trains stop in Bologna en route to Venice.
 On the faster routes, you won’t be required to change trains.
 However, if you’re traveling on a slower and less expensive regional train, you may be required to transfer from one train to another.

-Train from Florence to Venice
+Florence to Venice train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Florence to Venice
+Amenities on the train between Florence and Venice